 What is night golf?

-Night golf is basically playing golf at night time while the golf course is being lit by floodlights.
-Night golf courses can usually be found in areas where the temperature is still pleasant enough to play golf when the sun sets, for example in Portugal or the Middle East.
+Night golf is basically playing your round at night time while the course is being lit by floodlights.
+Night golf courses can usually be found in areas where the temperature is still pleasant enough to play when the sun sets, for example in Portugal or the Middle East.
 Golf courses that are lit are usually par-3 courses (for example the par-3 Academy course at Yas Links, United Arab Emirates).
 Nevertheless championship courses (for example the back nine at the European Tour venue The Montgomerie Maxx Royal in Turkey) can also have floodlights.

 Is it different than ‘normal’ golf?

-Some say that your golf shots are better visible when playing at night in comparison to playing to daylight.
+Some say that your shots are better visible when playing at night in comparison to playing to daylight.
 Even though this depends hugely on the quality of the floodlights, it’s best to keep in mind that you can’t hit your shot 100 yards off-line and expect to find it somewhere in the rough.
 The floodlights are bright, yes, but they only light up the fairway and just a small part of the rough.
 So are you currently suffering a big slice?
 Just keep your driver in the bag and play it safe while playing golf at night.

 This also brings is to our next advice: don’t expect too much when playing night golf.
 Chances are you won’t play your best golf because you’re just not used to it.
 So try to make the game setup more friendly: play some nice side bets with your friends or play with two balls when you’re playing alone.
 And most of all: enjoy it.
 Because let’s be honest, playing golf at night is just really cool.